krokedil/dibs-easy-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2017.11.29      - version 1.0.7 =
+* Fix		    - Set WC checkout fields as not required if DIBS Easy is the selected payment gateway.

 = 2017.11.29      - version 1.0.6 =
 * Fix		    - Prevent order status to be changed to Pending and back to Processing if thankyou page is reloaded and sessions aren't deleted properly.